Professor Roger Matthews

-I completed my PhD at the University of Essex, my MA in Sociology/Criminology at the University of Sussex and a BA (Hons) in Social Science at Middlesex University.
+Professor Matthews completed his PhD at the University of Essex, his MA in Sociology/Criminology at the University of Sussex and a BA (Hons) in Social Science at Middlesex University.

-I have conducted research on armed robbery, shoplifting, and the use of CCTV cameras, disorder and anti-social behaviour.
-In relation to punishment, I have conducted research on diversion from custody, developing alternatives to prison and evaluating the use of community based sanctions.
-In addition I have conducted research on prostitution and sex trafficking involving comparative studies across Europe and more detailed studies in the UK.
+Professor Matthews’ main research interests centre around issues of crime and punishment with a particular focus on crime prevention and community safety on one hand and prisons and penal policy on the other.
+He has conducted research on armed robbery, shoplifting, the use of CCTV cameras, disorder and anti-social behaviour.
+In relation to punishment, he has conducted research on diversion from custody, developing alternatives to prison and evaluating the use of community based sanctions.
+In addition he has conducted research on prostitution and sex trafficking involving comparative studies across Europe and more detailed studies in the UK.

-At the moment I am involved in five research projects:
+At the moment Professor Matthews is involved in five research projects:

-- An examination of women exiting prostitution, which is being undertaken in collaboration with Eaves Housing for Women and is funded by the National Lottery.
+- An examination of women exiting prostitution, undertaken in collaboration with Eaves Housing for Women and funded by the National Lottery.
 The aim of this project is to examine and understand the process of desistance and the process of leaving prostitution.

-- A piece of research to evaluate a community-based alternative to custody for women in Glasgow.
+- An evaluation of a community-based alternative to custody for women in Glasgow, funded by the Scottish Office.
 This project involves an examination of the effectiveness in providing a community-based form of support for women offenders.
-This project was funded by the Scottish Office.

-- A project also based in Scotland involving a strategic review of prostitution policy and practice in Glasgow over the last decade.
-It is funded by Glasgow City Council and is based on extensive research with women involved in indoor and street prostitution, practitioners and policy makers.
+- A strategic review of prostitution policy and practice in Glasgow over the last decade, funded by Glasgow City Council, based on extensive research with women involved in indoor and street prostitution, practitioners and policy makers.

 - Founding member of the Latin American Society on Penal Law and Criminology (ALPEC).